 Finley - Hope is a very small town located in the state of North Dakota.
-With a population of 1,788 people and just one neighborhood, Finley - Hope is the 56th largest community in North Dakota.
-Finley - Hope has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+With a population of 1,782 people and just one neighborhood, Finley - Hope is the 56th largest community in North Dakota.
+Much of the housing stock in Finley - Hope was built prior to World War II, making it one of the older and more historic towns in the country.

 Unlike some towns, Finley - Hope isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Finley - Hope are a mix of both white- and blue-collar jobs.
 Overall, Finley - Hope is a town of managers, professionals, and sales and office workers.
-There are especially a lot of people living in Finley - Hope who work in management occupations (27.51%), sales jobs (8.25%), and office and administrative support (7.66%).
+There are especially a lot of people living in Finley - Hope who work in management occupations (27.78%), office and administrative support (7.20%), and sales jobs (7.20%).

 Of important note, Finley - Hope is also a town of artists.
 Finley - Hope has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Finley - Hope’s character.

-Telecommuters are a relatively large percentage of the workforce: 11.42% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Finley - Hope telecommute to their jobs.
+Overall, about 11.11% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Finley - Hope is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Finley - Hope’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 The people who call Finley - Hope home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Finley - Hope residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Finley - Hope include Norwegian, German, Swedish, English, and Scandinavian.
+The greatest number of Finley - Hope residents report their race to be White, followed by Native American.
+Important ancestries of people in Finley - Hope include Norwegian, German, English, Irish, and Scandinavian.

 The most common language spoken in Finley - Hope is English.
 Other important languages spoken here include Polish and German/Yiddish.